Guide to using a wood lathe

 What does a wood lathe do?

 Wood lathes shape wood into cylindrical shapes.
-Amongst the wood items, it works on furniture legs, bats, bowls, and ornaments.
+It works on furniture legs, bats, bowls, and ornaments, among the wood items.
 The wood lathe has tools that fix and secure devices for the wood piece and the tool rest.

 How to use a lathe machine